<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Transportation metrics

-• kpi-logisticsOn-Time Final Delivery – This metric shows a carrier’s ability to deliver successfully on time to their scheduled required arrival date and/or to the appointment time.
+• kpi-logisticsOn-Time Final Delivery – This metric shows a carrier’s ability to deliver successfully on their scheduled arrival date and/or appointment time.
 Missing an appointment is not only financially costly (in the form of retailer chargebacks), it also adds time to the delivery as you’ll likely need to schedule a new appointment, which could be several days out.
-If your carrier is performing below 98% with this metric, then an operations review should look for process improvement and efficiencies.
+If your current transportation provider is performing below 98% with this metric, then an operations review should look for process improvements and efficiencies.

 • Cost Per Pound – This metric measures gross net with total weight moved each month/quarter to show the buying and usage patterns of your customers.
 The trends revealed in cost-per-pound performance can help you and your customers to buy smarter and save money by not over- or under-buying product.